 The SJR metric (Scopus metric)

-Citations can definite as the prestige of the cited journal, and so is a direct citations from a top-ranked journal, you will have a greater impact than just a citations from a low-ranked, and research.
+Citations can be definite as the prestige of the cited journal, and so a direct citation from a top-ranked journal will have a greater impact than just a citation from a low-ranked, and research.

 The SNIP metric (Scopus metric)

 The source of Normalizing Effect on the Paper (SNIP) measures the average citation at the year X to papers published in the last 3 years.
-The citation is added into the citation potential of a specific journal category, which is the metric of comparable across the different disciplines.
+The citation is added to the citation potential of a specific journal category, which is the metric of comparison across the different disciplines.

 It does this by comparing each of the journal’s citations by publication and the citation potential of the area, which is defined as a set of publications citing that journal.

 So, the SNIP is the quick and easy way to measure the citation impact and allows you to compare journals in a variety of fields because the cost of a direct citation is greater for journals in the areas where the citation is to reduce the frequency, and vice-versa.

 The SNIP will be calculated annually on the basis of Scopus data, and it is freely available, along with a CiteScore and SJR at Scopus Website